tejasvi/xapian-gsoc-proposal/proposal.rst

 Integrating WordNet into Xapian
 ============

-WordNet is a lexical database which provides additional depth to analyse relevance of documents while improving the detection of query intent.
+WordNet is a lexical database which will provide additional insight to analyse relevance of documents while improving the detection of query intent.
 -----------

 **Why have you chosen this particular project?**